renan-peres/fabric-remote-tools/README.md

 | file_system_client | FileSystemClient | | The file system client for OneLake storage |
 | batch_size | int | 5 | Number of tables to process in each batch |
 | batch_delay | int | 60 | Delay between batches in seconds |

-For detailed usage of these functions, please refer to the docstrings in the source code or the examples provided in the `test.ipynb` file.

 ## Troubleshooting